semuconsulting/pyubx2/README.md

 Attributes within repeating groups are parsed with a two-digit suffix (svid_01, svid_02, etc.).
 The `payload` attribute always contains the raw payload as bytes.

+If the input message class / id is unrecognised (i.e. not publicly documented by u-blox), `pyubx2` will parse the message to a nominal payload definition and append the term 'NOMINAL' to the message identity.

 ---
 ## <a name="generating">Generating</a>